 In her free time, she enjoys spending time with her four grown children, grandchildren and friends, preferably outdoors.

 Renée La Schiazza

 Renée La Schiazza joined the Great American Songbook Foundation in February 2018.
 Though a new staff member, she was no stranger to the Great American Songbook Foundation, as she was a 2012 Songbook Academy Alum and interned for the organization in 2013.
 Renée holds a B.F.A. in Music Theatre and a B.A. in Arts Administration from Elon University.
 She is an accomplished performing artist with experience as a professional actress, associate director/music director and choreographer at regional theaters and performance venues throughout the country.
-Renée most recently appeared as Lucy in “You’re a Good Man, Charlie Brown” at Flat Rock Playhouse, the State Theatre of North Carolina, while also working full-time in their Marketing & Development office.
+Prior to joining the Songbook Foundation staff, Renée worked at Flat Rock Playhouse, the State Theatre of North Carolina, in Marketing and Development.

 As someone who has dedicated her career to strategic philanthropic giving, Marissa brings to the Great American Songbook Foundation a well-rounded background in Arts, Health, Education, Environment & Civic Engagement philanthropy.
 Prior to joining The Great American Songbook Foundation, Marissa served as a Philanthropic Advisor for the Central Indiana Community Foundation (CICF), managing a portfolio of over 100 donor-advised funds representing approximately $32 million.
 She previously worked as a graduate intern for the Christel DeHaan Family Foundation and in staff positions for other community, family and private foundations.
 Recently, Marissa advanced her 21/64 Certification which recognizes youth and multi-generational family philanthropy as an area of expertise.